panoptes/panoptes.github.io/hardware/control_box.md

 ## Building a platform
 This section outlines how to build the platform for the electronics to sit on.
 This is useful so that air can circulate below the electronics to help temperature regulation and keeps the electronics off the bottom where they could be susceptible to damage given a leak.

-* Mark two sections of ~18" (458 mm) on the PVC rod.
+* Mark two sections of 458 mm on the PVC rod.
 * Mount the rod in a vice such that the line for the cut is about an inch outside the vice.
 Use a hacksaw and cut the bar.
 Repeat for the other line.
 * Use a file (or a belt sander if you have access to one) to neaten the cut end face and remove any sharp edges.
-* Mark two (2) lines in the bottom of the pelican box which are 3" (75 mm) from the two long sides.
+* Mark two (2) lines in the bottom of the pelican box which are 75 mm from the two long sides.
 * Clean any debris from inside the box.
-* Apply a bead of silicon sealant parallel to the two lines but offset towards the center of the box by 1/2" (12.5 mm).
-The silicon should terminate about 1.5" from the ends of the box.
+* Apply a bead of silicon sealant parallel to the two lines but offset towards the center of the box by 12.5 mm.
+The silicon should terminate about 38 mm from the ends of the box.
 * Ensure that the two cut bars are clean before pressing them on the silicon bead.
 Slowly squeeze them and move them around so that the silicon forms a nice thin layer below the bar and is in contact everywhere.
 When the silicon has been squeezed sufficiently, align the edge of the bar with the marked line in the box, such that the bar is on the inside of this line (with respect to the box).
 Make sure it is equally spaced from both ends of the box in the perpendicular direction.
 Use your finger to smear out the excess silicon and seal the gaps between the bar and the box all the way around so that the silicon layer under the bar is sealed.

 {% include picture.html src="computer_box/IMG_6922.jpg" src2="computer_box/IMG_6933.jpg" caption="Left: Image showing one PVC rod already glued in place and the other strip of silicon ready to be placed.
-Bead of silicon is 3.5&quot; from the wall.
+Bead of silicon is 90 mm from the wall.
 Right: Perforated board is centered on the rails and secured.
 Button head screws used to secure perforate plate.
 (See below for perforated board instructions)" %}

 * Allow the silicon to harden for one (1) hour.
-* In the mean time, mark a line 19" from the end of the perforated plastic board (in the long direction of the board).
+* In the mean time, mark a line 485 mm from the end of the perforated plastic board (in the long direction of the board).

-{% include picture.html src="computer_box/perf_01.jpg" caption="Perforated board marked with a line at 19&quot;" %}
+{% include picture.html src="computer_box/perf_01.jpg" caption="Perforated board marked with a line at 485 mm." %}

 * Clamp the perforated board to a bench such that the marked line overhangs by an inch or so.
 Use a hacksaw, which has the blade sticking out of the body, to carefully cut along the line.
 * Use a file to neaten up the end face and remove any sharp edges.
 * Once the silicon has hardened place the perforated board on the two bars in the base of the pelican box.
 Adjust its position so that the perforated board is approximately in the middle in both directions.
 * Use four (4) button head, low profile screws to secure the perforated board to the plastic rods below.
-Place one (1) screw in each corner of the perforated board about 5 1/2" (~130-140 mm) from the walls in an open hole.
+Place one (1) screw in each corner of the perforated board about 130 - 140 mm from the walls in an open hole.
 Be careful not to over tighten, as you will cross thread the PVC bar and the screw wont hold.

 ## Cutting out exhaust and cable pass through holes
 * Stand the pelican box up vertical.
 On the top surface and to the right of the handle you will need to mark a hole for the 3" PVC pipe to pass into the box.
-* Mark a point approximately 2 1/4" (55 mm) from the handle mounting point and 2 1/4" (55 mm) from the lip for the box lid.
+* Mark a point approximately 55 mm from the handle mounting point and 55 mm from the lip for the box lid.

 {% include picture.html src="computer_box/IMG_6934.jpg" caption="Mark the box with a circle where you plan to use the hole saw.
 Always double-check your measurements before drilling." %}

 * Use a short section of 3 1/4" PVC pipe and trace a circle on the box centered on this point.
-* Ensure that the edges of the circle are at least 0.4" (10 mm) from any of the features on the box.
+* Ensure that the edges of the circle are at least 10 mm from any of the features on the box.

 {% include picture.html src="computer_box/001.jpg" src2="computer_box/IMG_6936.jpg" caption="Left: A pilot hole marked 55 mm from both the box lip and the handle.
 Right: Hand drill with 3 1/4&quot; hole saw attached." %}
 * Mount a 3 mm drill bit in the cordless drill.
 Drill a hole on the center marker to serve as a pilot hole.